nasa-gibs/mrf/doc/MUG.md

 While commonly refered to as a JPEG file, the format normally used to stored JPEG compressed images is actually [JFIF](https://en.wikipedia.org/wiki/JPEG_File_Interchange_Format).
 A newer format, which can be losslessly converted back and forth to JFIF exists, named [brunsli](https://github.com/google/brunsli).
-Brunsli has the advantage that it can store the same information as the JFIF in a smaller package, usually around 22% smaller.
+Brunsli format has the advantage that it can store the same information as the JFIF in a package around 22% smaller on average.
-Since brunsli is just a better packaging of a JPEG, the result is still JPEG compressed and the raster has exactly the same characteristics and limitations.
+Since brunsli is only a better packaging of a JPEG, the result is still JPEG compressed and the it has exactly the same characteristics and limitations.
 Brunsli supports all the standard JFIF/JPEG features, with the **notable exception** of 12bit per sample JPEGs.
-Using the brunsli format does have a small negative effect on the speed of reading and writing the data when compared with the JFIF format, because the brunsli adds a codec stage.
-Both the read and write are still fast compared with algorithms like DEFLATE or PNG.
+Using the brunsli format does have a small negative effect on the speed of reading and writing the tiles when compared with the JFIF format, because the brunsli adds a codec stage.
+Yet both reading and writing are still fast compared with DEFLATE or PNG.
-When GDAL and MRF are compiled with brunsli support and JPEG compression is selected, the extra compression is very beneficial, so MRF will store the data in the brunsli format when possible.
+When GDAL and MRF are compiled with brunsli support and JPEG compression is selected, the extra compression is beneficial, so MRF will store the data in the brunsli format when possible.
 In some cases it is useful to force the older format, JFIF to be used.
 For example when the tiles are to be directly served over the web to a browser or when a legacy GDAL application, compiled without